Palani-SN/IdaiKuri/README.md

 # IdaiKuri (Generic Simple Template Engine)

 - A Generic Simple Template Engine which maps Function Calls and Variables in templates(based on regex pattern) with code to create Files as variants of the Template Choosen.
+- Check out the example code in repo ( https://github.com/Palani-SN/IdaiKuri ) for reference

 ## Filler